Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 The problem is that the current official model does not align cleanly with the established Sutton SignWriting production ecosystem and its practical needs.

+This includes two symbol-level design choices that matter directly:

+- facial diacritics, which move part of symbol identity into font interpretation
+- inherent first fill and first rotation values, which weaken explicit symbol identity and complicate stable sorting

+If the facial-diacritic model were removed and explicit first fill and first rotation values were restored instead of being inherent, compatibility and sorting would move much closer to the Formal SignWriting model.

 This is why collation should be treated as a signal of deeper incompatibility rather than as a small secondary defect.

 ## Compatibility with current production use